ansys/pyfluent/doc/source/user_guide/index.rst

     tui.define.models.energy("yes")

 For the full hierarchy under the ``tui`` object, see :ref:`ref_solver_tui_commands`.
-For general guidance on programming in terms of thjis interface, see :ref:`ref_user_guide_tui_commands`.
+For general guidance on programming in terms of this interface, see :ref:`ref_user_guide_tui_commands`.

 The same ``solver`` object also has a ``root`` object, which provides a different interface to the Fluent solver.
 The ``root`` object exposes most of the